 Who will like this palette

-My #MODTThis is the look I created with it so you can have an idea of what you can create with this palette.
-I used five colours: the matte light taupe as a transition shade on the crease (top row, first from the right) which I immediately deepened with the satin mauve (middle row, third from the right), I used the iridescent copper in the center of the eyelid (bottom row, fourth shade from the right).
-Finally I darkened my outer corner and my lower eyelid by combining the deepest mauve (bottom raw third shade from the right) and the dark brown (bottom row first shade from the left).
-I also wore the deep copper-y shade of blush (second blush from the right) and with a very light hand on my ultra pale skin and I think it looked quite nice!
+This is the look I created with it so you can have an idea of what you can create with this palette.
+I used four colours: the transition shade on the crease (top row, second from the right), the iridescent lilac in the center of the eyelid (middle row second shade from the right), the warm iridescent white in the inner corner of the eyes (middle row first shade from the right) and the matte purple (middle row third shade from the right).

 I hope you have found my review useful!
-I'd love to read your thoughts or answer your questions, don't hesitate to leave me a comment!
+I'd love to read your thoughts or answer your questions, leave me a comment!

-*The product(s) featured above has(ve) been purchased by me.
-The post contains affiliated links but the opinions in it are 100% honest and my own.
+*The products featured above have been purchased by me, the post contains affiliated links but the opinions in it are 100% honest and my own.